rshin1209/diffusion_eps/README.md

 <img src = "https://github.com/user-attachments/assets/7beb9d89-765b-40f3-afa7-e6f2c2121015">
 </p>

 **Figure 2.** Benchmark of Diffusion-EPS.
-The entropy and energy profiles of dta_r2p_1 and dta_r2p_2 were calculated with EPS protocol using 1961 trajectories for each bond formation.
-Those of dta_r2p_1_gen and dta_r2p_2_gen were calculated with Diffusion-EPS using 100 trajectories for each bond formation.
+The entropy and energy profiles for dta_r2p_1 and dta_r2p_2 were computed using the original Entropic Path Sampling (EPS) protocol, based on 1,961 quasiclassical trajectories for each bond formation pathway.
+In contrast, the profiles for dta_r2p_1_gen and dta_r2p_2_gen were calculated using the Diffusion-EPS approach.
+In this case, only 100 trajectories were used for each bond formation pathway, with the diffusion model augmenting the dataset to achieve comparable entropy and energy profile quality.

 ## Contact
 Please open an issue on GitHub or contact wook.shin@vanderbilt.edu if you encounter any issues or have concerns.